Collegium Humanum – Warsaw Management University: History

-Collegium Humanum is a member of the Business Graduates Association.
+Collegium Humanum (C.H.) is a member of the Business Graduates Association.

-In 2020, Collegium Humanum received the “Pro Masovia” Commemorative Medal for its particular contribution to the economic, social and cultural development of the wider Mazovia Region.
+In 2020, Collegium Humanum received the "Pro Masovia" Commemorative Medal for its particular contribution to the economic, social and cultural development of the wider Mazovia Region.

 Since 2020, Collegium Humanum has been a signatory to PRME (the Principles for Responsible Management Education), an international forum of leading business universities from around the world operating under the auspices of the United Nations, whose aims are to shape global attitudes of social responsibility among future leaders across business, politics and other dimensions of public life.

 Postgraduate studies of Executive Master of Business Administration (MBA) taught at Collegium Humanum have secured a Professional Class ranking in the MBA Programme Rating prepared by the MBA SEM Forum 2020.

 Since 2020, Collegium Humanum has been also a member of CEEMAN, the International Association for Management Development in Dynamic Societies.